Chamomile Tea For Babies: Benefits, Dosage And Side Effects

 Some mothers also consume chamomile tea when breastfeeding, and it is believed to have an indirect effect on the baby.
 A mother of a four-month-old boy and a blogger says chamomile tea may have soothed her sleep-regressive baby.
 She claims, “I started drinking chamomile tea.
 Not only am I calmer, but baby A (her baby) seems calmer.
 He slept the longest stretch he’s ever slept in months (i)!”

-3. Works as a digestive relaxant
+3. May work as a digestive relaxant

 Traditionally, chamomile tea has been used as a herbal remedy to treat digestive problems in babies.
 It is believed that chamomile has several bioactive compoundsiExtranutritional constituents that occur in small amounts in foods. that could help relax the digestive tract, thus aiding in digestion (1).
 Chamomile tea may provide relief from stomach cramps as well (7).